0LNetworkCommunity/libra-legacy-v6/ol-cli/README.md

 ### `ol serve`

-Starts a webserver on :3030, which displays the mon
+Starts a webserver on localhost:3030, which displays info on the node (and onboarding), chain info, and account info.

+Serves the routes:
+/checks/ which serves a json formatted data feed of the dashboard /account/ which is sourced from static `account.json` which can be used in the onboarding process.

 ### `ol query`